steffjenl/com.ubnt.unifiprotect/README.md

 1. Create a local access user in the UniFi Protect web interface (used only for Homey.
 2. Install this UniFi Protect app on your Homey.
+3. Go to the UniFi Protect app's settings page.
+4. You will be prompted to enter the credentials of the UniFi Video user you created in step 2 and some network information.
-4. Start the 'add device wizard' in Homey, search for your UniFi Cloud Key and/or cameras and add them to your devices.
-You will be prompted to enter the credentials of the UniFi Video user you created in step 2.
+5. Start the 'add device wizard' in Homey, search for your UniFi Cloud Key and/or cameras and add them to your devices.
-5. If the user credentials changed in UniFi Protect, they can be updated on the UniFi Protect app's settings page.
+6. If the user credentials changed in UniFi Protect, they can be updated on the UniFi Protect app's settings page.

 ## Usage